Local sightseeing and activities

 What is the altitude, elevation or height of the Thatharana Trek?

 Thatharana Trek is situated at an altitude of 2640 metres.

 What is the maximum and minimum temperature of Thatharana throughout the year?

 The temperature of Thatharana varies between -3 to 25 degrees throughout the year

 You can visit it anytime and in any season.
-Preferably you should go at the beginning of winters.
+Preferably you should go at the beginning of winter.
 During this time you will find snow while reaching the top.
-In late winters the Trek becomes inaccessible due to heavy snowfall.
+In late winter the Trek becomes inaccessible due to heavy snowfall.

 Don’t try to go alone on this trek because there are many diversions on the way and you may get lost.
 Only go if you are 100% sure about what you are doing.